wehooper4/Meshtastic-Hardware/XaioSeries/V0.9/XaioGator/readme.md

-This was the client node with GPS.
+This was the client node with GPS, proving the new GPS design and USB charging capabilities.
 5 were successfuly field validated.

 ## License
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.